Synthesis-in-the-Loop Evaluation of LLMs for RTL Generation: Quality, Reliability, and Failure Modes: Results

 \subsection{Category-Level Analysis}

-Figure~\ref{fig:heatmap_best5} and Figure~\ref{fig:heatmap_perattempt} present best-of-five and per-attempt HQI heatmaps across all 32 models and eight task categories. \textbf{Combinational Logic} is the easiest category: Tier~1 models achieve 87--95 and even Tier~3 models exceed 46. \textbf{FSM \& Protocols} and \textbf{Memory \& Buffers} are hardest, with high variance and Tier~3 models frequently scoring near zero. \textbf{Waveform Reverse Engineering} is bimodal: Tier~1 and Tier~2 models mostly exceed 75, while Tier~3 models often score zero.
-The per-attempt heatmap uniformly shifts downward relative to best-of-five, with the largest drops concentrated in the hardest categories.
+Figure~\ref{fig:heatmap_best5} and Figure~\ref{fig:heatmap_perattempt} present best-of-five and per-attempt HQI heatmaps across all 32 models and eight task categories. \textbf{Combinational Logic} is the easiest category: Tier~1 models achieve 87--95 and even the weakest models exceed 40. \textbf{FSM \& Protocols} and \textbf{Memory \& Buffers} are hardest, with high variance and Tier~3 models scoring near zero. \textbf{Waveform Reverse Engineering} is bimodal: Tier~1 and Tier~2 models exceed 75, while Tier~3 models score zero.
+The per-attempt heatmap uniformly shifts downward relative to best-of-five, with largest drops in the hardest categories.